 Once I had my inspiration photo from Pinterest, I began seeking out each individual element.
 I knew modern farmhouse was the general theme I was going for, so white, shiplap, and a farmhouse sink were non-negotiable’s.
 I also wanted to do an overall “white” theme.
 I knew I wanted white cabinets, counter tops, and back splash.
 I just love the crisp, fresh look of all white!
+Using my Pinterest photo, I knew all these elements went well together.
 I chose a white quartz counter to hold up against stains and heat, a pure white marble back splash, and a simple shaker style white cabinet.
 All of these elements fit well in the modern farmhouse look.
 I recently read a great article over at Jillian Harris, regarding the end of white kitchens.
 I admit I almost had a heart attack reading it.
 I don’t think I can ever leave my white behind but it is a great read for sure 🙂

 Next, I needed to choose some of the other elements.
 I searched Pinterest each time for items such as “farmhouse sink,” “farmhouse lighting,” “farmhouse faucet,” and “farmhouse flooring.”
 Once I got the swing of that I simply found products that matched each photo I found!
 Finding the products was probably one of the trickiest parts, but through the help of Pinterest, Houzz and Google, I managed to find the exact products or very similar for everything I needed.
 (If you haven’t discovered Houzz yet, go now…like right now…it is AMAZING!)

 Mixing metal and shiplap is a great way to combine the farmhouse and modern look, so I chose metal stools.
 Lantern lighting is another great addition to any farmhouse kitchen!
 It allowed the room to still stay airy, but also brought the oil rubbed bronze look I paired with my white color scheme.